 transfer a policy

-You may elect to transfer your policy from one insurance agent to another, but there must not be any gaps in your insurance coverage.
+For existing policies, you may elect to transfer your policy from one insurance agent to another, but there must not be any gaps in your insurance coverage.

-You’ll need to advise your insurance agent before the expiry date of your policy, if you wish to transfer to another insurance agent.
+You’ll need to advise your current insurance agent before the expiry date of your policy, if you wish to transfer to another insurance agent.

 If you become a member of a group, you may need to transfer your policy from one insurance agent to another.
 This is because group policies must be held with a single insurance agent and have a common renewal date.